-- 1. What does v.
+1. What does v.
 9 tell us about love?
-Love must be sincere. - 2.
-What do you think Paul means by this statement in v.
+Love must be sincere.

+2. What do you think Paul means by this statement in v.
 9?
 Love must be genuine.
-In the Greek, the word translated as "sincere" could also be "not hypocritical." - 3.
-How do you think it's possible to genuinely love someone you don't "like" without being hypocritical?
-We often think of love in an emotional sense, but Paul would probably have been referring more to what you do than how you feel. - 4.
-Go through the rest of the passage and make a list of the actions Paul said should guide the way we love others. - 5.
-What do you think it means to honor someone else above yourself?
-Take a look at Phil.
-2:3-4 to help you.
+In the Greek, the word translated as "sincere" could also be "not hypocritical."

+3. How do you think it's possible to genuinely love someone you don't "like" without being hypocritical?
+We often think of love in an emotional sense, but Paul would probably have been referring more to what you do than how you feel.

-- 6. Who are we to love in v.
-13 and who are we to love in v.
+4. Go through the rest of the passage and make a list of the actions Paul said should guide the way we love others.

+5. What do you think it means to honor someone else above yourself?
+Perhaps consider Philippians 2:3-4 as a helpful guide in your answer.
+6. Can you notice any difference in the people who are to receive this love between v.
+13 and v.
 14?
 In v.
 13 Paul seems to imply that this love is aimed at people within our Christian community (i.e., "the Lord's people"), but in v.
 14 onward there seems to be no such distinction.
-In fact, further down he specifically states this is for "everyone." - 7.
-Considering v.
+In fact, further down he specifically states this is for "everyone."

+7. Considering v.
 14-18, what do you think would be the result of loving non-Christians in this way?
-It would build genuine relationships; it would improve what they think about Christians; it might draw some to want to know Jesus. - 8.
-Verses 19-21 speak specifically about revenge.
-What does Paul say is the right way to handle someone who has wronged you to the point of feeling like you'd want to take revenge? - 9.
-In v.
+It would build genuine relationships; it would improve what they think about Christians; it might draw some to want to know Jesus.

+8. Verses 19-21 speak specifically about revenge.
+What does Paul say is the right way to handle someone who has wronged you to the point of feeling like you'd want to take revenge?

+9. In v.
 20, Paul is quoting part of Proverbs 25:21-22.
 What do you think it means when he says, "In doing this, you will heap burning coals on his head."